-Many of the most skilled cyber attackers don’t need to use exploits to access an enterprise network.
-In fact, in many examples of Business Email Compromise (BEC) attacks, all it takes is a simple phishing scam to trick the user into handing over their login credentials.
+Most skilled cyber attackers don't need exploits to access an enterprise network.
+In many examples of Business Email Compromise (BEC) attacks, all it takes is a simple phishing scam to trick the user into handing over their login credentials.

 In these attacks, a hacker will send an employee a phishing email posing as a trusted individual to trick the victim into handing over sensitive information about the company, sending money, or sharing intellectual property.